Diabetes Foot Treatment Doctor in Southfield, MI providing expert care to help you live pain free.

 - Treatment of a peripheral vascular disease with an arterial bypass.
 An arterial bypass will channel blood flow to the area.

 - Insertion of stents, which helps to keep the blood vessels open.

-Your foot and ankle doctor at Wyandotte and Oak Park will create a treatment plan that is right for you.
+Your foot and ankle doctor at Wyandotte and Southfield will create a treatment plan that is right for you.